tokuda-lab/tokuda-lab.github.io/contact.md

 description: Contact
 ---

-If you are interested in collaborating with us or internship in our group, please feel free to contact us.
+If you are interested in collaborating with us or in an internship in our group, please feel free to contact us.
 There are several ways to get involved.

 ## Collaborations

 We welcome collaborations with academic and industrial partners.
 We have a long history of successful collaborations with academic and industrial partners in developing and clinically translating software and hardware for image-guided and robot-assisted interventions.
 Our laboratory is specialized in adapting new computational and robotic technologies to clinical applications, and testing in the clinical environment under an IRB-approved protocol.
-[The National Center for Image Guided Therapy](https://ncigt.org) offers a unique translational research environment for translational research.
+[The National Center for Image Guided Therapy](https://ncigt.org) offers a unique translational research environment.
 Examples of our collaborations include:

 - Pre-clinical and clinical evaluation of a robotic system for MRI-guided breast biopsy.
 - Development of a robotic system for prostate interventions.